Sevillea/Password-Generator/README.md

 ## Application Guide:

-* Generate a password when the button ;Generate Password' is clicked by the user.
+* Application will generate a random password when the button 'Generate Password' is clicked by the user.

   * User is presented with a series of prompts for password criteria.
 If the user fails to input correctly, they are alerted to what went wrong and returned.